tonyliuzj/email-node/README.md

 - **Session-based authentication** with `iron-session` for both admin and users
 - **Bcrypt password hashing** for all credentials (admin and user passkeys)
 - **Secure passkey management** with regeneration and manual masking controls
-- **Optional CAPTCHA protection** via Cloudflare Turnstile for registration and login
+- **Optional CAPTCHA protection** via Cloudflare Turnstile for address creation and login
 - **Encrypted stored secrets** for IMAP passwords and Turnstile secret keys
 - **Same-origin checks and rate limits** on mutating API routes
 - **Secure cookie settings** with httpOnly and secure flags